 The majority of our ancestry features and tools use your autosomal DNA and X chromosome DNA to tell you about your recent ancestry across all branches of your family tree.
 23andMe provides several methods to help you explore your recent ancestry:

 - You can compare your DNA to that of other 23andMe users in the DNA Relatives feature and Share and Compare tool.

 - You can view the comparison of your DNA to that of reference datasets in the Ancestry Composition report to learn about your geographic ancestry.

 Discover the origins of your matrilineal (your mother's mother's mother's) and patrilineal (your father's father's father's) ancestors and how they moved around the world over thousands of years in the Haplogroup reports.
 Haplogroups are assigned by finding the genetic variants that are unique to each group.
 These genetic variants typically originated tens of thousands of years ago.
 Women and men both receive the Maternal Haplogroup report based on their mitochondrial DNA; men also receive the Paternal Haplogroup report based on their Y chromosomes.

-*Paternal haplogroups are based on the Y chromosome, which females don't inherit.
-Women can learn about the origins of some of their ancestors from the paternal haplogroup assignment of male-line relatives, such as fathers, brothers, and paternal uncles.
+Note: Paternal haplogroups are based on the Y chromosome, which females don't inherit.
+Women can learn about the origins of some of their ancestors from the paternal haplogroup assignment of a father or brother.
 Please note that a woman's recent paternal ancestry is incorporated into the Ancestry Composition report.